-Large law firms have deep pockets and big teams; here’s how your small firm can protect itself against risk when operating on tight financial margins.
+Large law firms have deep pockets and big teams; here are the threats facing small family law firms, and how your small firm can protect itself against risk when operating on tight financial margins.

 By Richard Hugo-Hamman, Practice Advisor

 Without the resources of large firms, owners of small family law firms must be versatile and resourceful.
 Apart from meeting client needs, they need to be financial controllers, HR managers, and IT specialists all rolled into one.

 Even though a small firm’s biggest threats are likely to be factors within their control, here are three possible big threats facing small family law firms, and the ways you can meet them head-on.

 Threats Facing Small Family Law Firms: Not Getting Paid

 There are a number of practical things you can do to minimize the time and anxiety expended on accounts receivable.
 Here is a checklist: